klnsrivalli/To_do_list/README.md

 # To_do_list
 # Description:
-    This is a simple to-do-list program implemented in python.
+    It is a simple to-do-list program implemented in python.

 # Features:
  - User friendly